Dakshjain1604/Portfolio1/README.md

 ## Features in Detail

-- **Responsive Design:** ensuring optimal viewing experience across all devices
+- **Responsive Design:** Ensuring optimal viewing experience across all devices
 - **Modern UI:** Clean and intuitive interface built with Tailwind CSS
 - **Performance Optimized:** Implemented code splitting and lazy loading for better performance
 - **Type Safety:** Built with TypeScript for better development experience and code reliability